Showing posts with label tunica. Show all posts

 2001~ November 21-December 1, Celebrating Thanksgiving with Family & Traveling to Gulf Shores, AL

-We had stayed four days and five nights at Veteran Park so we could spend time with family for the Thanksgiving Holiday.
+We stayed four days and five nights at Veteran Park to spend time with family for the Thanksgiving Holiday.

 Day 1: Wednesday, November 21, 2001

-I spent the day with my children and grandchildren, we ate Thanksgiving dinner.
+I spent the day with my children and grandchildren and ate Thanksgiving dinner.

 Hannah, Nevada, Madison